Ollie1700/barebones-wp/README.md

 ## Have a criticism and/or suggestion?

 Awesome!
 I am by no means a WP expert so please feel free to fix/help me fix stuff.
 Simply submit an issue or a PR and I'll check it out.

+## License

+This project, like WordPress, is under the GNU General Public License v2.0 (GPL-2.0).
+If you are unfamiliar with this license and what it includes, [tldrlegal.com have a great summary](https://tldrlegal.com/license/gnu-general-public-license-v2).